Laisha Wilkins

-Laisha Wilkins Pérez (born 18 May 1976) is a Mexican actress, talk show hostess and producer.
+Laisha Wilkins Pérez (born 18 May 1976) is a Mexican actress, talk show host and producer.

 Biography

-She is the daughter of Federico Wilkins, not to be confused with Federico Wilkins, a Televisa producer, and Susana Pérez.
-Originally studying the culinary arts, she later joined the Center for Arts Education (CEA) of Televisa to study acting.
-Her first television appearances were a number of small roles in Otro Rollo with Adal Ramones.
+Born on 18 May 1976, she is the daughter of Federico Wilkins and Susana Pérez.
+She went to the Centro de Educación Artística (CEA) of Televisa to study acting.
+Her first television appearances were a number of small roles in the comedy show Otro Rollo with Adal Ramones.

 Laisha made her debut in 1997 with the series Mi generacion (My Generation), then eventually went on to appear in a few telenovelas, including Soñadoras, the highly-popular Locura de Amor (Madness of Love), Primer amor... a mil por hora, and Bajo la Misma Piel.
 Subsequently, she received an opportunity as host in TeleHit video channel.
-Also, between 2001 and 2002 she participated in several "Mujer, casos de la vida real" chapters.
+Also, during 2001 and 2002 she participated in several "Mujer, casos de la vida real" chapters.